Are you thinking about doing morning meditation? You really should, as it is the best way to start the day and here is why!

 Yes!
 Independent or guided morning meditation can have a profound effect on your life.

-In the morning, when you are at your freshest and your mind is the clearest, calm meditation will have its greatest impact.
-The morning is your chance to start the day off right, achieving mindfulness.
+In the morning, when you are at your freshest, and your mind is the clearest, calm meditation will have its greatest impact.
+Starting your morning with meditation is an opportunity to achieve daily mindfulness.

-By centering your mind and reducing tension straight away, you are setting yourself up for success throughout the day.
+By centering your mind and reducing tension straight away, you are setting yourself up for success and clarity throughout the day.

 How do you meditate lying down?